nilostolte/nilostolte/README.md

  <img src="https://user-images.githubusercontent.com/80269251/200322246-329b35cc-ae6b-437d-8a94-3e8ce499df45.png" width="683" height="503" >
 </a><br><br>

-**Fuschia** <a name="vectweb_html_anchor"></a>could be the answer for an efficient desktop operating system as well as for smallar embedded platforms.
-Future versions of Android operating system will accept (
+**Fuschia** could be the answer for an efficient desktop operating system as well as for smaller embedded platforms.
+Future versions of Android operating system will accept [**Fuchsia archive format (FAR)](https://fuchsia.dev/fuchsia-src/development/source_code/archive_format). <a name="vectweb_html_anchor"></a>
+This alone is quite telling and might indicate that the new operating system will substitute Android.
+All this might also indicate that
+Google is probably developing something similar to what Apple did with iOS, but completely open source.
+This is apparently a completely new universe that Google is creating, although the plans for thi new OS still remains misterious nowadays.

 ### The problem of vector graphics on the web